-The problem that affects both professional and amateur video makers is that the actual size of the video clips is very large.
-Nowadays, everybody shoots only in high definition and it’s generally known that if you want to obtain a proper video, you have to take more doubles and combine the good parts from each other.
+The problem that affects both professional and amateur videographers is that the actual size of the video clips is very large.
+Nowadays, everyone shoots only in high definition, and it’s common knowledge that if you want to get a decent video, you have to do more double-takes and combine the good parts.

-The bad thing is that these files occupy a lot of space on the hard drive and the edited videos are even larger than the initial ones.
-Hard drives, cloud storage space and other storage devices are used to store all data, but everything becomes even worse when you want to upload this brand new movie on a video hosting service like YouTube, and it takes ages to load.
-How about resizing the videos to obtain a small capacity while keeping the quality?
+The bad thing is that these files take up a lot of hard drive space, and the edited videos are even bigger than the source videos.
+Hard drives, cloud storage space, and other storage media are used to store all the data, but everything gets worse when you want to upload that brand new movie to a video hosting service like YouTube, and it takes forever to load.
+How about resizing the videos to get a smaller capacity while maintaining the same quality?

 How To Resize Videos Without Losing Quality

-Video editing programs are very important for every users in their attempt to make the best video that matches with their vision.
-Users can use them to make simple operations, like cutting the video into pieces, trimming them with other, arranging the clips across the timeline and much more, and even to do complex ones, like adding effects and filters.
+Video editing programs are very important for every user in their attempt to make the best video that matches their vision.
+Users can use them to make simple operations, like cutting the video into pieces, trimming them with others, arranging the clips across the timeline, and much more, and even to do complex ones, like adding effects and filters.
 Also, they can be used to convert and resize videos to gain a little more free space on your hard drive or to upload them faster on your favorite websites.

-Avidemux is a free and open-source video editing application which can also be used for post processing and for many other operations.
-It can do cutting, encoding, filtering operations and more, while using a simple interface which can be simply understood even by beginners.
-In addition, the program is compatible with almost every operating systems (Windows, Mac OS or Linux) and platform.
+Avidemux is a free and open-source video editing application that can also be used for post-processing and many other operations.
+It can do cutting, encoding, filtering operations, and more while using a simple interface that beginners can easily understand.
+In addition, the program is compatible with almost every operating system (Windows, Mac OS, or Linux) and platform.

-So, don’t dawdle anymore and follow the next guide which explains how you can use this application to resize your videos and in the same time maintain its quality:
+So, don’t dawdle anymore and follow the next guide, which explains how you can use this application to resize your videos and at the same time maintain their quality:

 - Go to Avidemux’s official page and download the program that corresponds with your operating system.
 Two mirrors are available, select one and start downloading.

-- Begin the installation and when you are asked which components to install (“Choose Components”), go with what it’s already checked.
+- Begin the installation, and when you are asked which components to install (“Choose Components”), go with what it’s already been checked.

 - Now, go to the desired video and drag and drop it to the application’s workspace.

-Note that if you have more than a video, do the same operation and you should have both videos in the timeline, placed one after another.
-To check if everything is right, make sure that the timer has increased and now it totalizes both videos.
+Note that if you have more than one video, do the same operation, and you should have both videos in the timeline placed one after another.
+To check if everything is right, make sure that the timer has increased and that it now totalizes both videos.

-- Look in the left-side of the screen and find the three boxes: Video, Audio and Format.
-This step is very important so no mistakes are allowed.
-The first one would be to click on the drop-down menu which is placed under the Video section and choose “MPEG-4 AVC” video codec.
+- Look on the left side of the screen and find the three boxes: Video, Audio, and Format.
+This step is very important, so no mistakes are allowed.
+The first one would be to click on the drop-down menu, which is placed under the Video section, and choose the “MPEG-4 AVC” video codec.

 - Last but not the least, choose the “MP4” format.

-- In the upper-side of the screen look for the “Save Video” icon.
+- On the upper side of the screen, look for the “Save Video” icon.
 To be sure, just hover the pointer over the icons and see which icon is for what.
-Also, you must be very careful what you select, because “Save Project” is not the same thing with “Save Video”.
+Also, you must be very careful what you select because “Save Project” is not the same thing as “Save Video.”

 Note that this operation can take a while.
 It all depends on the size of the initial video and the frequency of your computer’s processor.
-Until the process is done, you should not touch anything on the screen and let the program do its job.
+It would be best if you did not touch anything on the screen until the process is done and let the program do its job.

-Handbrake is open-source and cross-platform video transcoder application which is equipped with a great number of important features.
-We can remind encoding where users can change the output (bit rate, maximum file size or bit rate), video filtering, batch encoding and more.
-The program works on Mac, Windows and Linux, which is excellent and completely free.
+Handbrake is an open-source and cross-platform video transcoder application equipped with many important features.
+We can remind encoding where users can change the output (bit rate, maximum file size, or bit rate), video filtering, batch encoding, and more.
+The program works on Mac, Windows, and Linux, which is excellent and completely free.

 We have made a quick tutorial where we present how to shrink videos without losing their quality:

-- Secondly, launch the program and search for the “Source” button which is placed in the upper left-side of the app.
+- Secondly, launch the program and search for the “Source” button, which is placed on the upper left side of the app.

-- Once you done that, go to the upper side of the app and click “Start” and the application will start compressing the video file.
+- Once you have done that, go to the upper side of the app and click “Start,” and the application will start compressing the video file.

 Convert to FLV format

-The FLV format is the de facto standard for online videos which is commonly used by big websites, like YouTube and Hulu.
-The big advantage for this kind of format is that it can halve the size of a regular video.
+The FLV format is the de facto standard for online videos, commonly used by big websites like YouTube and Hulu.
+The big advantage of this kind of format is that it can halve the size of a regular video.
 In order to make this happen, just follow the next simple step-by-step guide:

-- We suggest using a free application which is called Free Video to Flash Converter that can be downloaded from the DVDVideoSoft official page.
+- We suggest using a free application which is called Free Video to Flash Converter, which can be downloaded from the DVDVideoSoft official page.

 - Press on the “Add files” button, browse to your desired video and open it.

-- Next, pay attention to select the FLV format and not the SWF one.
+- Next, pay attention to selecting the FLV format and not the SWF one.
 Also, select the destination for the converted video in the “Save to” area.

 - After, go to the little button with a wand on it and press it to customize the compression settings.
-To maintain the same quality, select in the “Video bitrate” drop-menu a value that is between 2 MB/s and 4 MB/s and in the “Audio bitrate” choose a value that is around 192 Kb/s.
-Also, you could drop the 1080p resolution to 720p from the same place, in order to shrink the size of the final video even more.
+To maintain the same quality, select in the “Video bitrate” drop-menu a value that is between 2 MB/s and 4 MB/s, and in the “Audio bitrate,” choose a value that is around 192 Kb/s.
+Also, you could drop the 1080p resolution to 720p from the same place to shrink the final video’s size even more.

 - Now, just press “Convert” and wait until the process is done.
 You will see that the quality is the same and the size is up to 50% smaller.

-VirtualDub is a video capture and video processing application for Windows that operates on AVI movies.
-It can also be used on Mac OS and Linux by installing and using a special application that permits users to run especially designed apps for Windows, on unix-like operating systems.
+VirtualDub is a Windows video capture and processing application that operates on AVI movies.
+It can also be used on Mac OS and Linux by installing and using a special application that permits users to run specially designed apps for Windows on Unix-like operating systems.
 The application is called Wine and can be downloaded for free from here.

 In order to compress your videos without losing quality, read the next guide:

-- Click OK and go to “File” and select “Save as”.
-Now, VirtualDub will compress the video, but in the same time will maintain the original quality.
+- Click OK and go to “File,” and select “Save as.”
+Now, VirtualDub will compress the video but, at the same time, will maintain the original quality.

 Also, you could try other tricks like:

-- Cutting the extra space from the 16:9 videos, if you intend to use for your video a 4:3 aspect.
-To do this, you can use the movavi or Wondershare Video Editor application.
+- Cutting the extra space from the 16:9 videos if you intend to use for your video a 4:3 aspect.
+To do this, you can use the movavi or the Wondershare Video Editor application.

-- Changing the quality of the video to a lower resolution, because it will save a lot of space on your hard drive.
-Note that the differences between 1080p and a 720p aren’t so visible and you could do this with just simple steps using a simple converter (Free Video Converter or Online Video Converter which is a completely free and online solution).
+- Changing the quality of the video to a lower resolution because will save a lot of space on your hard drive.
+Note that the differences between 1080p and 720p aren’t so visible.
+You could do this with just simple steps using a simple converter (Free Video Converter or Online Video Converter which is a completely free and online solution).

-- Also, trying to convert to other video and other compression formats.
+- Also, try to convert to other video and other compression formats.